GoogleCloudPlatform/community/tutorials/serverless-vpc-access-private-mongodb-atlas/index.md

 This is useful when you want to keep your MongoDB connections scoped to private IP addresses only, instead of allowing public access from the Internet.

 In this tutorial, you learn how to use [Serverless VPC Access](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access) to create a connector that routes traffic from the Google Cloud serverless services to the MongoDB Atlas cluster.
-You also learn how to establish VPC peering between your VPC network and your MongoDB Atlas VPC network.
+You also learn how to establish VPC peering between your Google Cloud VPC network and your MongoDB Atlas VPC network.

 This tutorial uses Cloud Functions, but you can take similar steps to configure [App Engine](https://cloud.google.com/appengine/docs/standard/python/connecting-vpc) or